Endpoint Management integration

 Integrate your existing StoreFront instance with Endpoint Management

 - Same store: No additional configuration of StoreFront is required for Endpoint Management, assuming that you use the same Citrix Gateway VIP for HDX access.
 Suppose that you choose to use the same store and want to direct Citrix Workspace access to a new Citrix Gateway VIP.
 In that case, add the appropriate Citrix Gateway configuration to StoreFront.

 - Same StoreFront server: Uses the existing StoreFront installation and configuration.

 - Same store: Any reconfiguration of StoreFront to support Citrix Virtual Apps and Desktops workloads might adversely affect Endpoint Management.

-- Same StoreFront server: In large environments, consider the additional load from Endpoint Management usage of PNAgent for app enumeration and start-up.
+- Same StoreFront server: In large environments, consider the additional load from Endpoint Management usage of Citrix Receiver for app enumeration and start-up.

 Use a new, dedicated StoreFront instance for integration with Endpoint Management

 - New store: Any configuration changes of the StoreFront store for Endpoint Management don’t affect existing Virtual Apps and Desktops workloads.

-- New StoreFront server: Server configuration changes should not affect Virtual Apps and Desktops workflows.
+- New StoreFront server: Server configuration changes don’t affect Virtual Apps and Desktops workflows.
 Also, load outside of Endpoint Management usage of Citrix Receiver for app enumeration and launch don’t affect scalability.

 - New store: StoreFront store configuration.

 - New StoreFront server: Requires new StoreFront installation and configuration.

 For more information, see Citrix Virtual Apps and Desktops through the app store.

 Citrix Content Collaboration enables you to easily and securely exchange documents, send large documents by email, and securely handle document transfers to third parties.
 The Citrix Files app enables users to access and sync all of their data from any device.
 With Citrix Files, users can securely share data with people both inside and outside the organization.